 Effectively bridging science and policy requires finding a balance between doing and learning.
 However, scientists, decision-makers, policymakers, and stakeholders face many challenges that limit their ability to implement interventions and learn about their effectiveness.
 These challenges include increasing need to demonstrate results quickly due to the urgency to address critical social-environmental problems and increasing scrutiny of decisions and needs for public transparency—among others.
 At a fundamental level, these challenges reflect difficulties with either getting things done and/or effectively learning about whether interventions/actions are achieving intended outcomes.

-Adaptive management provides a way for addressing many of these inherent challenges.
-The practice of Adaptive Management has evolved and greatly advanced over its 42-year history since the initial publication of C.S.
-“Buzz” Holling’s book entitled “Adaptive Environmental Assessment and Management” in 1978.
-Since that time widely varying approaches and interpretations have emerged around how to apply it; some rigorous in methods, some deficient.
-Yet to this day, there remains strong interest and support for the approach as demonstrated by its sustained and even increasing popularity as a tool for confronting uncertainties in many different environmental contexts: environmental assessment, climate change adaptation, natural resource management, conservation, ecosystem restoration, and international development.
+Adaptive Management (AM) provides a way to address these challenges.
+AM has greatly advanced since the 1978 publication of C.S.
+“Buzz” Holling’s book, “Adaptive Environmental Assessment and Management.”
+While they are widely varying approaches and interpretations (some rigorous in methods, some deficient) regarding how to apply AM, there remains strong support for it as demonstrated by its sustained and even increasing popularity as a tool for confronting uncertainties in different environmental contexts.

-- Marc Nelitz, MRM, RPBio, Adaptive Management Lead, ESSA Technologies Ltd.
+- Marc Nelitz, Adaptive Management Lead, ESSA Technologies Ltd.

 - Jimena Eyzaguirre, International Team Director | Climate Change Adaptation Lead, ESSA Technologies Ltd.